josiahdavis/josiahdavis.github.io/_posts/2015-01-1-identifying-with-ufos.md

 This detailed description is but one of over 80,000 UFO sighting that have been recorded by the [The National UFO Reporting Center (NUFORC)](http://www.nuforc.org/).
 According to its website, NUFORC's mission is: to "receive, record, and to the greatest degree possible, corroborate and document reports from individuals who have been witness to unusual, possibly UFO-related events."
 To this end, the center relies on individuals to report UFO sightings.
 Many do directly and many more are referred to the NUFORC by the Federal Aviation Administration, the National Weather Services, NASA, and 911 emergency dispatchers.

 The NUFORC maintains these reports in an [online database](http://www.nuforc.org/webreports/ndxevent.html) available for the public to download.
-An Analysis of reported sighting densities across time yields interesting facts about aliens beyond their mere existence.
+An analysis of reported sighting densities across time yields interesting facts about aliens beyond their mere existence.

 ## Aliens Watch the X-Files
-One of the most significant events in the recent past for Alien awareness was the release of the TV show [X-Files](http://en.wikipedia.org/wiki/The_X-Files) in September of 1993 (see chart below).
-The X-Files premiere was watched by 12 million people (about 5% of the US population at the time), and it's viewership only went up from there which led to it becoming one of the longest running science fiction TV series of all time.
-The impact this show had was to gradually dispel skepticism about the existence of Aliens.
-While possibly unrealistic in its representation on the nature of Aliens, the X-files TV show helped to shift the converstaion from "Do aliens exist?" to "What are aliens like?".
+In September 1993, the cult television show [X-Files](http://en.wikipedia.org/wiki/The_X-Files) premiered.
+12 million people -- about 5% of the US population at the time-- watche the premier and 27 million watched during the show's peak in 1997.
+It is likely that these numbers are low, as they only count human viewership.

+The main storyline of the show follows the interactions between extra-terrestrials and FBI Special Agents Mulder and Scully.
+As a result, aliens are a natural extension of the show's target demographic.
+While Nielson ratings for [Kepler 438b](http://en.wikipedia.org/wiki/Kepler-438b) are not yet available, the record clearly shows a statistically significant structural-break in the number of reported sightings in 1993.
+Much like [Downton Abbey fans]() more and mroe aliens wanted to see each new season before it was made available locally.

-## Aliens Are Patriotic
+## Aliens Enjoy Keggers
-I have found that one of the biggest misconceptions about Aliens lies is the belief, perhaps perpetuated by their representation in Hollywood, that Aliens are bent on world domination.
-Indeed from my research, it appears that Aliens are actually quite patriotic.
-As you can see from the chart below, Aliens are more likely to visit the earth on the 4th of July than any other day, a sure tribute to our founding fathers.
-Perhaps the skeptic in you questions whether Aliens are just after the food.
-If that was the case, why don't you see corresponding activity for other major holidays such as Thanksgiving, Christmas, and Easter?
+The 24-hour day and the 7-day week only make sense on Earth.
+One would not necessarily expect UFO activity to follow a daily- or a weekly-pattern and yet this is exactly what one finds in teh data: On any day of the week, aliens are generally out between 6 PM and midnight, and favor Friday and Saturday nights over Mondays and Tuesdays.

+This schedule only makes sense if alien activity follows some human activity.
+Given the bias towards the evening and the weekend, we can infer that the activity that aliens are interested in occurs during human leisure time.
+In other words, peak-UFO activity seems to occur at the same time as peak-college-fraternity-drinking activity.
+This is speculative, but it could explain why UFOs that cross light years [crash as soon as they get to New Mexico](http://en.wikipedia.org/wiki/Roswell_UFO_incident)

-## Aliens enjoy a good time
+## Aliens Love America
-Another widely-held misconception is that Aliens are aloof and distant creatures.
-While there are surely differences between them and us, Aliens are actually, more fun-loving that we might think.
-As the chart below indicates, you are more likely to see an Alien on a Friday or Saturday night than any other time of the week.

-## Down to earth
-To the skeptic I challenge you to re-consider your views in light of the data.
-Is it possible that Aliens are not cold-hearted villians, bent on world domination?
-Is it possible that Aliens are actually supportive of our National traditions and inhabitance on earth?
-Is it possible that Aliens are not that much different than you and I?
+The movie [Independence Day](http://www.imdb.com/title/tt0116629/) and [Roland Emmerich](http://www.imdb.com/name/nm0000386/?ref_=tt_ov_dr) is a hack.
+Aliens love american and they love the 4th of July.

+Mr. Emmerich's idea of aliens is a paranoid delusion.
+Everyone knows extra-terrestrials come down to erth every 4th of July to see the fireworks and eat hot dogs.
+The chart above shows this: In any given year, aliens are more likely to visit the earth on the 4th of July than any other day.
+And what else besides fireworks, hotdogs, and one terrible movie is that day known for?
+This plus the fact that the White House is still standing, suggests aliens are just here for the party.

+## What Other Truths are Out there?
+There are many other things that are of interest to aliens, which continued years of observation may yield.
+The data also suggests less clearly that aliens may come to earth to see the aurora borealis and the Leonid Meteor shower or even to race experimental military aircraft, for instance.
+More years of observation are necessary and we sincerely hope NUFORC continues to archive these sightings.
+The insight into human behavior is interesting -- even to skeptics.